bryantrobbins/DGJSON/README.md

 gradle buildImage
 ```

 At this point, you should have a Docker image with tag "finraos/dgjson".
-Because the image uses an Ubuntu base image, your first build may take some time.
+Because the image must fetch an Ubuntu base image, your first build may take some time.
+(Don't worry - all images are cached for your future builds!)
 After a successful build, you should be able to see the Docker image by running:

 ```
 docker images